Alma de Bretteville Spreckels: Later life

 Spreckels' last major project was the construction of the San Francisco Maritime Museum.
 When it opened in 1951, her collection of model ships that had been on display at the 1939–40 Golden Gate International Exposition was the main exhibit.
 However, she had had a feud with museum founding director Karl Kortum and as a result, did not receive much recognition for her role in that museum's establishment.

 After her son Adolph's death in 1961, she lived mostly in seclusion, visiting only with her daughters and grandchildren.
-She died in 1968 of pneumonia at age 87.
+She died in 1968 of pneumonia at age 87, and was interred at Cypress Lawn Memorial Park in Colma.